kate-holdener/lights/index.md

 4. Build the blinking LED project:
   - <a href="scratch/blinkingLED.sb3 download">Download Scratch Code</a>
   - (TODO: add an image showing the block code)
-5. Build 2nd project: controlling an LED with a button
+5. Build your 2nd project: controlling an LED with a button
 6. Discussion:
   - What skills did we use
   - What did you enjoy the most
   - What was the most difficult part?
 Why was it difficult?
-7. Demo of 2nd day project
+7. Demo of the 2nd day completed project

 ### Day 2